tobydeh/nativescript-download-progress/README.md

 This plugin allows you to download large files and provides progress updates.

-Nativescripts http.getFile method stores the data in memory which causes out of memory exceptions with large files.
+Nativescripts http.getFile method stores the data in memory which can cause out of memory exceptions and doesn't provide progress updates.

 ## Installation